Glencairn Aisle: Repair and restoration

 In 1793 the aisle was in a "shameful state of disrepair" but an appeal for funds for restoration was not successful.
 Some minor alterations were carried out a few years later, such as the erection of a gate to restrict access, following the visit of Lady Don of Newton, sister of John, the last Earl of Glencairn.
 The aforementioned roof collapse knocked off finials and the sections above the cornice as well as breaking the book boards.

 In 1846 the roof was replaced and a vaulted ceiling added.
 The upper window lay above the new vault and it was sealed apart from an air vent.
-New windows were installed in the gable end to provide light. by Sir Alexander Montgomerie Cunninghame of Corsehill, however no work was carried out on the monument itself.
+New windows were installed in the gable end to provide light. by Sir Alexander Montgomerie Cunninghame of Corsehill, but no work was carried out on the monument itself.

 In 1870 Duncan McNaught, the local schoolmaster and local historian, was approached by Sir William Montgomery Cuninghame of Corsehill on behalf of his mother, with a request for assistance with the restoration of the 1600 AD monument to the 7th Earl of Glencairn, his countess and their children.
 The crypt beneath the aisle was first excavated with several cartloads of soil and rubbish removed and portions of the monument were recovered, reassembled and used as models for the restoration.
 The monument was extensively restored by a mason, Robert Boyd, an employee of Messrs.
 Boyd and Forrest of Stewarton, the work being carried out for Dame Charlotte Montgomery Cunninghame to celebrate the memory of her husband Sir Thomas, who died in 1870, 8th Baronet of Corsehill and a descendant of the Earls of Glencairn through Andrew, second son of the 4th Earl.
 A brass memorial plaque gives these details.
 It has been moved to the west wall of the aisle from its previous location on the blocked windows beneath the stained glass windows on the south facing gable end.

 The memorial to Captain Alfred Smith Cuninghame on the west wall records that the aisle was restored in his memory in 1917 by his father Colonel Cuninghame of Caprington.

 The Glencairn Aisle Trust in 1989 raised £3000 that was used to carry out external stone cleaning and the vault was re-roofed.
 Historic Scotland (sic) were contacted regarding restoration work on the monument but no record of works has been found.

-In 2022 the Glecairn Aisle Preservation Committee and Clan Cunningham International raised £6,000 for repairs to the monument, in particular the removal of cementaceous repairs to the head of the countess and replaced rusting iron reinforcements.
+In 2022 the Glecairn Aisle Preservation Committee and Clan Cunningham International raised £6,000 for repairs to the monument, in particular the removal of cementaceous repairs to the head of the countess and replacement of rusting iron reinforcements.

 The Bargany or Kennedy Aisle at Ballantrae in South Ayrshire of 1601 appears to have used the Glencairn Aisle monument as a model and may therefore provide some clues as to the original appearance of the Glencairn Aisle monument and vice versa.
 It commemorates Gilbert Kennedy who was killed in 1601 in a feudal conflict by the Earl of Cassillis, aged only 25.